Women in Pakistan: Education

 Despite the improvement in Pakistan's literacy rate since its independence, the educational status of Pakistani women is among the lowest in the world.
 The literacy rate for urban women is more than five times the rate for rural women.
 The literacy rate is still lower for women compared to men: the literacy rate is 45.8% for females, while for males it is 69.5% (aged 15 or older, data from 2015).

 At the end of the 20th century, the school drop-out rate among girls was very high (almost 50 percent), even though the educational achievements of female students were higher than male students at different levels of education.
 Since then, education for women has improved rapidly.
 In Lahore there are 46 public colleges out of which 26 are female colleges and some of the others are co-educational.
 Similarly the public universities of Pakistan have female enrollment than male.

 UNESCO and the Orascom subsidiary of Pakistan telco, Mobilink have been using mobile phones to educate women and improve their literacy skills since 4 July 2010.
 The local BUNYAD Foundation of Lahore and the UN's work via the Dakar Framework of Action for EFA are also helping with this issue.

 As of 2010, the literacy rate of females in Pakistan was at 39.6 percent compared to that of males at 67.7 percent.
 More recent statistics provided by the UNICEF – shows that female education amongst 15- to 24-year-olds has increased substantially to 61.5% – an increase of 45%.
 Male education is at a steady rate of 71.2%.

-The objectives of education policies in Pakistan aim to achieve equality in education between girls and boys and to reduce the gender gap in the educational system.
+Many policies in Pakistan aim to achieve equality in education between girls and boys and to reduce the gender gap in the educational system.
 However, the policy also encourages girls, mainly in rural areas of Pakistan, to acquire basic home management skills, which are preferred over full-scale primary education.
 The attitudes towards women in Pakistani culture make the fight for educational equality more difficult.
 The lack of democracy and feudal practices of Pakistan also contribute to the gender gap in the educational system.